 Frankl believed that happiness was derived from having meaning in your life and that once you found a meaning to pursue, life became easier.
 This appealed greatly to a 1960s youth feeling “directionless,” and his book, “Man’s Search for Meaning” was a best-seller.
 Despite this, very few practitioners of logotherapy exist today.

-The Hidden Eighth School – Gestalt Psychology
+The Hidden Eighth School: Gestalt Psychology

 While the seven main schools of psychology are studied and treated by examining behavior, there is an eighth school entirely devoted to the theory of perception.
 Gestalt psychology was developed early in the history of psychology, responding directly to the works and writings of Wundt and Titchener.
-The psychological research was scientifically rigorous, and its findings went on to be used in modern clinical psychology as well as neuroscience and cognitive science.
+Psychological research was scientifically rigorous, and its findings went on to be used in modern clinical psychology as well as neuroscience and cognitive science.

 The scientific psychology of the Gestaltists emphasized the ability of a human being to perceive patterns and how the perception of patterns governs thought more than the perception of individual elements.
 Founded by the Austro-Hungarian psychologist, Max Wertheimer, Gestalt psychology developed parallel to those schools more interested in therapy and relied more heavily on physical and biological sciences.

 Gestalt Psychology, while still rarely used to inform therapy, is one of the cornerstones of the computer science behind “Machine Learning.”
 Some of the core problems faced by those studying machine learning, or “Artificial Intelligence” are the same ones studied by Wertheimer and his followers.
-These problems include the ability for humans to recognize an object regardless of rotation (invariance), the ability to see shapes in the “spaces left behind” by other shapes (reification), and seeing both a duck and rabbit in the same picture (multistability).
+These problems include the ability for humans to recognize an object regardless of rotation (invariance), the ability to see shapes in the “spaces left behind” by other shapes (reification) and to see both a duck and rabbit in the same picture (multistability).

 Modern psychology has only developed in recent centuries but the history of psychology goes back millennia.
-By recording observable behavior and confirming theories through experimentation, we have been able to turn the philosophical musings about the mind into psychological theories, and then an academic discipline.
+By recording observable behavior and confirming theories through experimentation, we have been able to turn philosophical musings about the mind into psychological theories, and then an academic discipline.

 The history of psychology is too large to fully explore in anything less than a textbook.
 From the first dips into experimental psychology to the mental health professionals of today, it is on the foundational works of many doctors that we are left with psychological science.